naolsen/fctbases/README.md

 ## Installation
 Download and install the package as a source package or use devtools, e.g. `devtools::install_github("naolsen/fctbases")`.
 A C++ compiler is required to compile the source.
-The package is also available from CRAN `install.package("fctbases")`.
+The package is also available from CRAN `install.package("fctbases")` (the version on Github may be newer).

 ## Issues
 It is currently not possible to save `fctbases` objects as .RData objects (and likely will not be).